cityofaustin/Residential-Permitting/_projects/deck.md

 You can check the status of your permit application on Austin Build + Connect.
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.

 Note that if you are not the applicant, meaning a hired professional submitted your application, the hired professional will be receiving your approval or any comments.
-You can request sent a copy of any emails if this is the case.
+You can request to be sent a copy of any emails if this is the case.

 #### 2. If you receive comments, your plans must be adjusted